Fujifilm X-H2 Review

 In September 2022, we were introduced to the X-H2, the first APS-C camera to feature a 40-megapixel sensor and 8K video.

 Fujifilm essentially gave us the option of choosing between two top-tier cameras.
-One focused on speed, the X-H2S, and another was aimed at photographers or videographers looking for more resolution.
+One focused on speed, the X-H2S, while the other was aimed at photographers or videographers seeking higher resolution.

 When this article was written, the Fujifilm X-H2 retailed for $1,999.00.